What is Cabometyx?

 - weight loss

-Tell your healthcare provider if you have any side effect that bothers you or that does not go away.
+Cabometyx may cause fertility problems in females and males, which may affect your ability to have children.
+Talk to your healthcare provider if you have concerns about fertility.
 These are not all of the possible side effects of Cabometyx.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 General information about the safe and effective use of Cabometyx

 Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
 Do not use Cabometyx for a condition for which it was not prescribed.
 Do not give Cabometyx to other people, even if they have the same symptoms you have.
 It may harm them.